chradev/Adroid/README.md

 The above list will be updated continuously, so any new ideas are welcome.

+# Leading principles and selection criteria

+#### The main principle is  ***OPENNESS***, as defined by the creators of the "Open Source" movement and widened later on:

+The "open source way" is based on key principles of open exchange, collaborative participation, rapid prototyping, transparency, meritocracy, and community-oriented development.
+In the beginning, the "open source" referred to computer programs in which the source code is available to the general public for use or modification of the original design.
+Later on, this way of thinking spread to almost all aspects of human life and was also recognized by the businesses.
+The computer hardware designs and production, architectural, electronic and mechanical designs, the works of art, the musical compositions and their performances, and many others were also influenced.
+Finally, ***OPENNESS*** became the only real answer to the madness of globalization.

+#### The selection of the hardware and software products suitable for the project is based on the following criteria:

+* Technical and technological grade of features - the best products in their field are preferred
+* Accessibility, longevity, popularity and costs - the priority of the listed criteria is in descending order
+* Size and professionalism of the supporting community - bigger and prompt responsive community of professionals is preferable
+* Openness and depth of the hardware and software support - open source software is a must, while it is good to have for the hardware

+Assessment of the products is based on a wide investigation, own tests and precise analysis.
+The results are public and the subject of discussion.
+If significant flaws are discovered in the choice made, it will be subject to re-evaluation.
+When new products with better qualities appear, they can be recognized as alternative options.

 # Next steps to be done

 ## Electrical and mechanical issues